Ad-invariant metrics on nonnice nilpotent Lie algebras: Cotangents of free nilpotent Lie algebras

 On the graded Lie algebra $\mn_{m,s}$, let $D=\sum_{k=1}^s k\pi_k$, where $\pi_k$ is the projection on the space of degree $k$. \begin{lemma} The Nikolayevski derivation of $\mn_{m,s}$ is $N=\lambda D$, where $\lambda$ satisfies

 In particular, $N$ has positive eigenvalues. \end{lemma} \begin{proof} Any linear map $W_1\to\mn_{m,s}$ extends to a unique derivation of $\mn_{m,s}$.
 In particular, the inclusion map extends to the derivation $D$ defined above.
-Moreover, every derivation of $\mn_{m,s}$ splits as a linear combination of $D$ and a traceless derivation (see~\cite{BdlC14}).
-Therefore,
+Moreover, every derivation of $\mn_{m,s}$ splits as a linear combination of $D$ and a traceless derivation $f$ such that $\Tr(Df)=0$ (see~\cite[Proposition 2.4]{BdlC14}).
+Therefore, if we set